Oyoko (clan)

-The Oyoko Clan is one of the eight major Abusua and its characteristic is patience.
+The Oyoko is one of the eight major Abusua; its characteristic is patience.
 It is a clan from Ghana and the origins of the clan can be traced back to at least c.
 1570.

-The Oyoko Clan is bigger than Asante.
+The Oyoko Clan is bigger than Bono.
 The Oyoko family traces its origins to the contemporary Akan Town of Techiman.
 The original Oyoko royal family of Techimanhene’s palace.
-The Asantehene and Techimanhene are of the same clan!
+The Asantehene and Techimanhene, in that case, are of the same clan.

 Totem

 The Totem of the Oyoko people is the falcon or hawk.

-Major towns
+Ethnography

-The royal family from which the Asantehene comes from are Oyoko people.
-Its main towns are Kumasi, Dwaben, Nsuta and Ejisu.
-Other towns are Kokofu, Bekwae, Mamponten, Bogyae, Dadieso, Bankame, Obogu, Asaaman Adubiase, Pampaso, Kontanase, Kenyase, Ntonso and Boagyaa.
+The royal family from which the Asantehene comes from are Ɔyɔko people.
+Its main towns are Kumasi, Juaben, Nsuta and new Juaben.
+Other towns are Kɔkɔfu, Bɛkwae, Mampɔnten, Bogyae, Dadiɛso, worawora, Ɔbogu, Asaaman, Adubiase, Pampaso, Kontaase, Kenyaase, Ntɔnso, Ahenkro, Boagyaa, and Akɔkɔfɛ.